-The Financial Industry Regulatory Authority (FINRA), the New York Stock Exchange (NYSE), NASDAQ, the American Stock Exchange (AMEX) and the regional stock exchanges are U.S. organizations that create rules binding on their members and take disciplinary action against their members with the authorization of the SEC.
+The Financial Industry Regulatory Authority (FINRA), the New York Stock Exchange (NYSE), NASDAQ, and the regional stock exchanges are U.S. organizations that create rules binding on their members and take disciplinary action against their members with the authorization of the SEC.
 They also create and enforce rules that apply to companies listed on their exchanges.
 Foreign stock exchanges also create and enforce rules that are applicable to companies listed with them.
 Sources of the materials produced by these organizations are listed below.